 (3x24x+1+5cos(2x))dx=x34lnx+1+52sin(2x)+C\int \left(3x^2 - \frac{4}{x+1} + 5\cos(2x)\right)\,dx = x^3 - 4\ln|x+1| + \frac{5}{2}\sin(2x) + C

-This answer is valid on intervals where x1x \ne -1, because the original integrand is undefined at x=1x=-1.
+This is valid where x1x \ne -1, since the integrand is undefined at x=1x=-1.
+The fastest check is differentiation:

 ddx(x34lnx+1+52sin(2x))=3x24x+1+5cos(2x)\frac{d}{dx}\left(x^3 - 4\ln|x+1| + \frac{5}{2}\sin(2x)\right) = 3x^2 - \frac{4}{x+1} + 5\cos(2x)

-• Forgetting the scaling factor.
-For example, cos(2x)dx=12sin(2x)+C\int \cos(2x)\,dx = \frac{1}{2}\sin(2x) + C, not just sin(2x)+C\sin(2x) + C.
+• Forgetting the scaling factor. cos(2x)dx=12sin(2x)+C\int \cos(2x)\,dx = \frac{1}{2}\sin(2x) + C, not sin(2x)+C\sin(2x) + C.

 • Using the power rule on 1x\frac{1}{x}.
 That case is logarithmic, not another power.

-It is not enough when the structure involves a product, quotient, or nested expression that does not match a table entry directly.
-In those cases, the table still helps because it tells you what form you are trying to reach after a rewrite or substitution.
+A table of integrals is enough when the integrand is already in standard form or splits into standard pieces with constants factored out.
+It is not enough when a product, quotient, or nested expression does not match an entry directly.
+Even then the table helps, because it tells you what form you are aiming for after a rewrite or substitution.

 Need help with a problem?